jasonkim999429/cse15l-lab-reports/lab-report-3.md

 ./technical/government/Media/Legal_services_for_poor.txt
 ./technical/government/Media/Legal_Aid_campaign.txt
 ```
 In this example, we wanted to find something related to legal systems and legal precedents.
-Rather than searching through the entire filesystem, we used the pattern `Legal*` to find any files with names that follow the pattern.
+Rather than searching through the entire filesystem, we used the pattern `Legal*` to find any files with names that follow the pattern, and the filepaths are printed out to the user.
 This might be helpful in situations where we are finding certain topics of files through large databases, or could be used to implement a search function or system.

 ```
 Jasons-Air:docsearch jasonkim$ find ./technical -name *2003-4-6*